xinehc/melon-supplementary/README.md

 ```

 ### Step 3: Cluster to remove duplicated sequences
-Create a file for each species-gene combo.
+Create a file for each species-gene combination.

 ```bash
 mkdir -p nucl/raw